pontius-varo/negrev-domain/README.md

 A repository for my personal website.

-This website is used to host portions of my portfolio, along with a couple of essays that I have written concerning philosophy, history, and theology.
+This website is used to host portions of my portfolio and other information about myself.

-Will use CSS, Javascript, HTML, and Bootstrap.
+Uses HTML and CSS, along with a bit of JS.

 #===================#